 Room assignments are processed in a random order, and is NOT based on when the student accepts the offer of admission.

-All students who accept the offer of admission will be able to indicate HFS Contract preferences, however the University cannot guarantee that these preferences will be honored.
+All students who accept the offer of admission will be able to indicate housing preferences on the HFS Contract; however the University cannot guarantee that these preferences will be honored.
 It should be expected that some housing preferences are more popular and may have a higher request rate, therefore filling faster than other options.
 Some students may not be assigned to a room that is based on indicated housing preferences.
 Regardless of the date the student accepts the offer of admission, all first-year students will have an on-campus housing space.

 Penn State is currently in the midst of a renovation project to update residence halls in East and Pollock Halls; two-three buildings will be offline every academic year for refurbishment.
 Work will be completed by fall 2030.